gluconeogenewiz/cse15l-lab-report/report1.md

 ```
+The output of ls-lat is showing the contents of the current directory in a long format, sorted by modification time with the most recently modified files appearing first.

-Here is an examples of what is returned when running ls -a:
+<br /> Here is an examples of what is returned when running ls -a:

 ```
 [aqnguyen@ieng6-201]:~:14$ ls -a
 .   .bash_history  .bashrc  .config  .kshrc  .locallogin  .modulesbegenv  .procmailrc  .zprofile  .zshrc     perl5
 ..  .bash_profile  .cache   .cshrc   .local  .login       .motd           .profile     .zshenv    hello.txt
 ```

+<br /> The output of the ls command will list the contents of the current directory in a simple format, with one file or directory per line.

 ## Part 5 - Logging out
 To log out of the remote server in your terminal, use: